-This CD was made possible thanks to the dedicated efforts of Alice Rajnohova and the partnership of the Kapralova Society,
+This project would not have been possible without the dedicated efforts of Alice Rajnohova and the partnership of the Kapralova Society,

 Radioservis, and the Czech Radio Brno.

-Please note that some of the music recorded on this compact disc is in print and can be purchased directly from its publishers.
+Please note that the music recorded on this compact disc is in print and can be purchased directly from its publishers.

 Alice Rajnohova’s concert career includes appearances as a soloist with both chamber ensembles and large orchestras.
 She regularly collaborates with the Czech Radio, for which she has made numerous recordings, particularly of the music by the twentieth-century Czech composers.
-She combines her artistic career with teaching piano at the conservatories in Brno and Olomouc, and also at the Janácek Academy of Performing Arts in Brno where she currently studies towards a doctoral degree, focusing her postgraduate research on the piano oeuvre of Vitezslava Kapralova.
+Dr. Rajnohova combines her artistic career with teaching piano at the conservatories in Brno and Olomouc, and also at the Janácek Academy of Performing Arts in Brno, where she did her postgraduate studies.
+The subject of her DMA dissertation was the piano oeuvre of Vitezslava Kapralova.

 Tomas Hanus works regularly with the best Czech orchestras, including the Czech Philharmonic and the Prague Symphony.
 He has made guest appearances with the Nagoya Philharmonic, the Deutsches Symphonieorchester Berlin, the Dresdner Philharmonie, the orchestra of Stuttgart Opera, and the BBC Symphony.

 The Kapralova Society is a non-profit arts organization based in Toronto, Canada.
-Founded by Karla Hartl in 1998, the society's mission is to promote interest in Kapralova and other women in music.
-We encourage and support recordings and print editions of Kapralova's music, and seek to build awareness of women's contributions to musical life through our online resources.
-For more information about our projects please visit the society's website.
+Founded in 1998, the Society's mission is to promote interest in Kapralova and other women in music.
+We encourage and support first recordings and print editions of Kapralova's music, and seek to build awareness of women's contributions to musical life through our online resources.
+For more information about its projects visit the Society's website.

 (1) Allegro entusiastico (9:25)